ppone/docs/dev/customizing-templates.md

 ### Rate Object

-A hash containing a summary of a specific rate (discount, tax, or shipping) applied to an invoice.
+A hash containing a summary of a specific rate (discount or tax) applied to an invoice.
 Contains the properties `name` and `total`.

 ### Transaction Object